moneyisallyouneed/ZigzagATT/Readme.md

-This is the repo for "ZIGZAG ATTENTION: A STRUCTURAL AWARE MODULE FOR LANE DETECTION" (ICASSP Accepted).
-Cooming soon~
+This is the repo for "ZIGZAG ATTENTION: A STRUCTURAL AWARE MODULE FOR LANE DETECTION" (ICASSP2024 Accepted).

+###Cooming soon~